Practice Your Skills and Expand Your Possibilities!

 Compete in the 3 Minute Thesis

 The University of Massachusetts Amherst Three Minute Thesis (3MT) celebrates the research accomplishments of our graduate students while helping students develop their presentation and communication skills.
 These popular competitions have become a global phenomenon by challenging graduate students to communicate the significance of their research to a general audience, all in three minutes or less.
 Guided by support and feedback from OPD, participating in the 3MT is a great way to improve and practice public speaking skills!
-Sign-up in early winter.
+Sign-up happens in December and early January.

 Attend the Catalyzing Advocacy in Science and Engineering (CASE) Workshop

 The CASE workshop is organized to educate STEM students who are interested in learning about the role of science in policymaking.
 Participants spend several days learning about the structure and organization of Congress, the federal budget and appropriations process, and tools for effective science communication and civic engagement.
-This year, four UMass graduate students will be selected to participate in the 2024 CASE workshop in Washington DC from April 14-17.
-Selection is competitive and graduate students can apply here by Tuesday, February 13th for consideration.
-Sponsored by the Graduate School, College of Engineering, and College of Natural Sciences.
+Sponsored by the Graduate School, Riccio College of Engineering, and College of Natural Sciences.

 Teach a First Year Seminar

 Considering a career in teaching?
-The UMass First Year Seminar is a 1-credit class for first year undergrads on a topic of your choice taught in fall semester!
+The UMass First Year Seminar is a 1-credit class for first-year undergrads on a topic of your choice taught in fall semester!
 The experience of being an instructor - and building your own syllabus - is invaluable if you are interested in a faculty career.
-First year seminars are managed by UMass colleges and schools and watch for the call for applicants in the early spring each year!
+First year seminars are managed by UMass colleges and schools, so watch for your college's call for applicants in the early spring each year!

 Be a Consultant for the Institute for Social Science Research (ISSR)